aeronje/ubuntu-linux-performance-enhancement/README.md

 9. Switch from Mozilla Firefox to Midori or Falkon browser.

-10. This part is optional, just in case your 'lscpu' output in step 3 provides you unpleasant result for CPU minimum MHz.
-Please be informed that this step is not a form of overclocking.
-The process is just for you to have an idea to get the most potential of your CPU cores to its maximum performance.
+10. This part is optional.
+Use it if your `lscpu` output shows an unusually low minimum CPU MHz, and you want to improve baseline performance.

+Please note: **this is not overclocking**.
+The goal is simply to optimize your CPU to run closer to its full potential.

-Pros: Good for cheap computers with base processor speeds of 1.8 ghz below just like mine.
+Pros: Ideal for low-end systems with base CPU speeds below 1.8 GHz (like mine).

-Cons: More battery consumption if you are using a laptop or more power consumption from the AC power supply.
+Cons: Slightly higher power consumption, especially on laptops or when running on AC power.

-👉 lscpu
+A 👉 lscpu

 /*
-just like what you have done in step 3, check the max and min Mhz of your CPU cores, the goal here is to make them equal and not to overclock.
+This will display the minimum and maximum supported CPU MHz.
+The goal is to make these values equal to prevent unnecessary downclocking.
 */

-👉 watch -n1 "grep 'MHz' /proc/cpuinfo"
+B 👉 watch -n1 "grep 'MHz' /proc/cpuinfo"

 /*
-Observe how your CPU cores perform, you will see that most of your CPU cores are just running in minimum Mhz */
+This command allows you to monitor CPU frequency behavior in real-time.
+You will likely notice that most cores stay at minimum MHz unless under load.
+*/

-👉 sudo nano /etc/default/grub
+C 👉 sudo nano /etc/default/grub

 /*
 look for this section